pitchmuc/cjapy/docs/requestCreator.md

         "2020-01-01T00:00:00.000/2020-02-01T00:00:00.000" -> dateRange
         "dimension:::itemId" -> dimension value

+* `removeGlobalFilter()`
+  Remove a specific filter from the globalFilter list.
+  You can use either the index of the list or the specific Id of the filter used.
+  Arguments:
+  * index : REQUIRED : index in the list return
+  * filterId : REQUIRED : the id of the filter to be removed (ex: filterId, dateRange)

 * `setNoneBehavior()`
   Set the behavior of the None values in that request.
   Arguments: